Bo Ryan: Wisconsin–Madison (2001–2015)

 On January 24, 2010, Ryan recorded his 100th Big Ten Conference victory by defeating Penn State, 79–71 at the Kohl Center.
 With that victory, Ryan became the 2nd fastest coach to reach that milestone, tying Ryan with Branch McCracken who both needed 140 games to reach the 100th conference victory.
 The only coach to reach the 100th conference win faster was Bob Knight, who only needed 131 games.

 On March 9, 2012, in the 2012 Big Ten Conference men's basketball tournament quarterfinals the Badgers defeated the Hoosiers, giving Ryan his 266th win at Wisconsin and vaulting him past Bud Foster to become the winningest coach in school history.

 On December 4, 2013, Ryan won his 300th game at Wisconsin during a 48–38 victory over Virginia becoming only the ninth Big Ten head coach to win 300 games.

-On March 14, 2014, Ryan got his 700th victory during an 83–57 win over Minnesota in the 2014 Big Ten tournament.
+On March 14, 2014, Ryan got the 700th victory of his head-coaching career during an 83–57 win over Minnesota in the 2014 Big Ten tournament.
 On March 29, 2014, during the 2014 NCAA Division I men's basketball tournament, Ryan reached his first Division I Final Four with a 64–63 overtime win over Arizona.

 On January 8, 2015, the Badgers defeated Purdue 62–55 giving Ryan his 159th Big Ten victory, passing Walter Meanwell for most Big Ten conference victories in UW history.

 On February 14, 2015, Ryan was named a finalist to be considered for election in the Class of 2015 for the Naismith Memorial Basketball Hall of Fame.

 On April 6, 2015, after losing the 2015 NCAA Championship game to Duke 68–63, Ryan's immediate post game interview with CBS' Tracy Wolfson implied that the officiating was the reason for his team's loss.
 For the game, Duke was called for 13 fouls while the Badgers were called for 15.

-On December 15, 2015, Ryan announced his retirement as head coach of the Badgers.

 Ryan has written three books: Bo Ryan: Another Hill to Climb, The Swing Offense, and Passing and Catching: the Lost Art.
 He led the Badgers to the NCAA Tournament in each of his 14 full seasons at Wisconsin; the team had only been to a total of seven NCAA Tournaments before Ryan's arrival (three of them under Bennett).
 He also owns all four of Wisconsin's 30-win seasons.

 He coached the Badgers to the NCAA Final Four two years in a row, falling to Kentucky, 74–73, in the 2014 semifinals in Arlington, Texas, and to Duke, 68–63, in the championship game on April 6, 2015, in Indianapolis.